Koji Murofushi

-Koji Alexander Murofushi (広治アレクサンダー室伏, Kōji Arekusandā Murofushi) is a Japanese former hammer thrower and sports scientist.
+Alexander Koji Murofushi (室伏 アレクサンダー広治, Murofushi Arekusandā Kōji) is a Japanese former hammer thrower and sports scientist.
 He has been among the world elite since the 2001 World Championships, where he won the silver medal.
 He was the 2004 Olympic champion.
 In 2011, he was crowned world champion.

 Early life and education

 Koji Murofushi was born on 8 October 1974 in Numazu, Shizuoka Prefecture.
 He is of Japanese and Romanian descent.
 His father, Shigenobu Murofushi is a former Olympian and held the Japanese record for 23 years before it was broken by Koji.
 Murofushi's sister, Yuka Murofushi, throws both hammer and discus.
 Murofushi's mother, Serafina Moritz, is a Romanian of Hungarian origin.
 She was a javelin thrower for Romania.
 Murofushi speaks Romanian.

 Murofushi began hammer throwing at age 10, taught by his father.
 He attended Chukyo University, where his father coached track and field.
 Having an undergraduate degree in physical education, Murofushi completed his doctorate in 2007 at Chukyo University.
 Murofushi was accepted a faculty appointment at Chukyo University as associate professor of physical education in 2011.
 He joined Tokyo Medical and Dental University in 2014 and serves as professor in physical education and as director of the sports science center.